strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)
 This is the central hub for global application settings.
-- **Manage Calendars**: Create, edit, or delete shared calendars.
-You can set a calendar's color, default event title, and assign managers.
+- **Manage Calendars**: Create, edit, or delete shared calendars using our intuitive card-based system.
+You can reorder calendars by dragging and dropping them, or instantly duplicate any calendar by dragging it onto the "Add New Calendar" (+) button.
 - **Manage Teams**: Create new teams, edit existing team details (name, icon), and assign members and managers.

 ### 8.3 Team Management (`/dashboard/teams/[teamId]`)